 The following points come from the summary of the current evaluation and experience report of the BLE.

-- As of December 31, 2012, 2 certification systems and 26 certification bodies were recognized by the BLE.
+- As of December 31.12.2012, 2, 26 certification systems and XNUMX certification bodies were recognized by the BLE.

 - By the end of 2012, the Commission had approved a total of 13 voluntary schemes.

-- The share of the energy content booked out in accounts of other countries amounts to 17.36 % of the total energy content stored in Nabisy for the year 2012.
+- The proportion of the energy content booked out to accounts in other countries is 17,36% of the total energy content stored in Nabisy for 2012.

-- 44 % of sustainable biofuels or biofuels, which were recorded in Nabisy for 2012 and contain information on the cultivated land, are made from raw materials that were grown in Germany.
+- 44% of the sustainable biofuels or biofuels that were recorded in Nabisy for 2012 and contain information on the cultivation country are made from raw materials that were grown in Germany.